rbros/reichertbrothers.com/blog/posts/2014-04-30-exploring-hsqml.markdown

 <!--more-->

 <div class="warning" >
-As of HsQML 0.3 many of the issues I describe in this post a are fixed.
+As of HsQML 0.3 many of the issues I describe in this post are fixed.
 I will have a follow-up post soon talking about HsQML 0.3!
 </div>

 HsQML is a binding to the QML engine from Haskell.
 The library is still fairly